-The purpose of natural resource management, in addition to protecting a few rare or unusual species (see the discussion on protected natural resources), is to support cultural and visitor use programs and to perpetuate inherent natural values.
+The purpose of natural resource management, besides protecting a few rare or unusual species (see the discussion on protected natural resources), is to support cultural and visitor use programs rather than to perpetuate inherent natural values.
 Vegetation visually dominates the landscape at Natchez Trace and is a key element affecting visitor experiences.
 Vegetation is also the single greatest influence on the stability of cultural sites.
-Consequently, vegetation must be intensively manipulated in the roadway corridor.
+Consequently, vegetation must be intensively manipulated in the parkway corridor.
 The first natural research objective is the production of a vegetation map for the parkway; this task is basic to any systematic management effort.